 9.5.3.
 Run the Hardware Test

-10. Simulate, Compile, and Validate (Dynamically Reconfigurable Ethernet Mode)
+10. Simulate, Compile, and Validate (Dynamically Reconfigurable Mode - MAC + PCS)

 10.1.
 Design Example Features